aspnet/SignalR/clients/ts/DebuggingTests.md

 # Debugging/Running Jest Tests

 We use [Jest](https://facebook.github.io/jest/) as our JavaScript testing framework.
+We also use [ts-jest](https://github.com/kulshekhar/ts-jest) which builds TypeScript automatically.

-Prerequisite: NodeJS, have run `./build.cmd /t:Restore` at least once since cleaning.
+Prerequisites: NodeJS, have run `./build.cmd /t:Restore` at least once since cleaning.

 All commands must be run from this directory (the `clients/ts` directory).